-The 19 toll plazas comprised of tollbooths, canopies, utility buildings and other structures are in various stages of repairs and upgrades as part of the system-wide upgrade to the Infinity Toll System discussed in the previous section.
+The 19 toll plazas are comprised of tollbooths, canopies, gantries, utility buildings and other structures.
+Sixteen of the toll plazas have recently been rehabilitated and upgraded as part of the system-wide upgrade to the Infinity Toll System discussed in the previous section.
 The tollbooths and canopies are rated in fair to good condition while some other components, such as concrete slabs, bumpers and tunnels, are rated in poor to good condition.
+Replacements for the remaining three plaza locations are currently being constructed, or are being designed.